grispinogunnar/portfolio/README.md

 # Gunnar's Portfolio
-An in-progress repo for my portfolio projects.
+An in-progress repo for my personal projects.
 Read more to find out about me, my projects, and my skills.
 <br>

 ## Table of Contents